esikm/Pillow/docs/handbook/image-file-formats.rst

 PCD
 ^^^

-PIL reads PhotoCD files containing ``RGB`` data.
+PIL2 reads PhotoCD files containing ``RGB`` data.
 This only reads the 768x512 resolution image from the file.
 Higher resolutions are encoded in a proprietary encoding.

 PIXAR
 ^^^^^

-PIL provides limited support for PIXAR raster files.
+PIL2 provides limited support for PIXAR raster files.
 The library can identify and read “dumped” RGB files.

 The format code is ``PIXAR``.